ListFixer/yii2-remember-me/README.md

 When a user changes their password, you can configure your system to disable all existing identity cookies for that user by invoking this method:

-\listfixer\remember\models\UserIdentityCookie::deleteUserCookies( $user->id );
+\listfixer\remember\models\UserIdentityCookie::deleteUserCookies( $this->id );

-If you are using the Yii2 Advanced template, then this should be added to resetPassword() in frontend/models/ResetPasswordForm.php.
+If you are using the Yii2 Advanced template, then this should be added to setPassword() in common/models/User.php.